Tutujiaye/phytium-yocto/README.md

  Prerequisites:
  1. TFTP server being setup to hold the images.
  2. A serial cable connected from your PC to UART1
- 3. Ethernet connected to the first ethernet port on the board.

  Booting with core-image-minimal rootfs: